 - can contribute to new thinking and innovation processes

-Connection between Assets, processes, decisions, and performance management in complex industrial systems.
+Connection between Assets, processes, decisions, and performance in complex industrial systems.

 Core characteristics of core processes in Assets, decisions in modern industrial environments, and how complex processes and decision settings influence different types of scenarios, methods, indicators, etc., to manage the performance of complex industrial systems.